← Blog |

 Ideal: active females in a recomp phase

 A 140-160 lb woman lifting heavy 4-5 times per week.
 Her TDEE often sits at 2,000-2,200 kcal.
-At 2,200 with 190g protein, she holds weight while slowly swapping fat for muscle.
+At 2,200 kcal she holds weight while slowly swapping fat for muscle.
+For best results, push protein closer to 140g by swapping one snack and one starch for higher-protein options.
 Best paired with a progressive overload program.

 Good fit: post-cut clients in a maintenance phase